ThomasZalewski/terraform-provider-aws/website/docs/d/transfer_connector.html.markdown

 * `access_role` - ARN of the AWS Identity and Access Managment role.
 * `arn` - ARN of the Connector.
 * `as2_config` - Structure containing the parameters for an AS2 connector object.
 Contains the following attributes:
   * `basic_auth_secret_id` -  Basic authentication for AS2 connector API.
+Returns
-  * `Compression` - Specifies whether AS@ file is compressed must be ZLIB or DISABLED
+  * `Compression` - Specifies whether AS2 file is compressed.
+Will be ZLIB or DISABLED
   * `encryption_algorithm` - Algorithm used to encrypt file.
-Must be AES128_CBC or AES192_CBC or AES256_CBC or DES_EDE3_CBC or NONE.
+Will be AES128_CBC or AES192_CBC or AES256_CBC or DES_EDE3_CBC or NONE.
   * `local_profile_id` - Unique identifier for AS2 local profile.
   * `mdn_response` - Used for outbound requests to tell if response is asynchronous or not.
-Must be either SYNC or NONE.
+Will be either SYNC or NONE.
   * `mdn_signing_algorithm` - Signing algorithm for MDN response.
-Must be SHA256 or SHA384 or SHA512 or SHA1 or NONE or DEFAULT.
+Will be SHA256 or SHA384 or SHA512 or SHA1 or NONE or DEFAULT.
   * `message_subject` - Subject HTTP header attribute in outbound AS2 messages to the connector.
   * `partner_profile_id` - Unique identifier used by connector for partner profile.
   * `signing_algorithm` - Algorithm used for signing AS2 messages sent with the connector.